ibm-cloud-docs/speech-to-text/interim.md

 ### Interim results example
 {: #interim-results-example}

-The following abbreviated WebSocket example requests interim results for a WebSocket request.
-In its response, the service sets the `final` attribute to `true` only for the final results.
+The following abbreviated WebSocket example requests interim results.
+The service sends multiple response objects.
+It sets the `final` attribute to `true` only for the final results.

 ```javascript
 var IAM_access_token = {access_token};